Workshops folk and traditional dance with Elena

 Fandango + Arin Arin / Carnaval de Lantz

 These are very energetic dances from the Basque region, some considered rather difficult.
-Elena will bring them to you

 • A mix of these dances, more or less in detail depending on the time at our disposal